phetsims/phetmarks/phettest/README.md

 ### Maintenance

 The server is currently running on bayes using pm2 on the `phet-admin` account.
+Please see continuous-testing-management.md for a convenient way to change users.

 To pull changes for the server or front-end: